boostcon/cppnow_website/2017-conference/_posts/2017-03-15-rust-keynote.md

 At C++Now, we love to challenge the norm.

-Many of our favorite C++Now keynotes have been the ones that presented views that differ from accepted C++ philosophy and thoughtfully question the status quo in the C++ community.
+Many of our favorite C++Now keynotes have presented views that differ from accepted C++ philosophy and thoughtfully question the status quo in the C++ community.

 This year's keynote theme reflects that desire for new perspectives: